Importing Medicines and Medical Devices into Australia: TGA Compliance and Logistics

 Why Customs and TGA Logic Must Be Integrated

-That is why importer competence here is not just about knowing more regulations.
+Importer competence here is not just about knowing more regulations.
 It is about aligning functions that too many businesses treat as separate.
 Customs, compliance, procurement, and logistics all have to be looking at the same job through the same product reality.

 When those views diverge, the result is often confusion that surfaces only after arrival.
-At that point, the freight has already been paid for, the urgency has already been priced, and the easiest fixes are usually gone.
-Serious importers resolve those questions while the business still has room to change timing, routing, or even the commercial decision itself.
+At that point, the freight has already been paid for, urgency has already been priced, and the easiest fixes are usually gone.
+Serious importers resolve those questions while the business still has room to change timing, routing, or the commercial decision itself.

 Why Documentation Quality Is Decisive